Dog-hole ports: Loading the ships

 There were four major methods of loading ships at dog-holes: lightering, slide, apron or gravity chutes, wire or trapeze chutes, and wharfing.

+The Pacific Rural Press wrote in 1884, "San Francisco and San Diego are the only two good harbors on this long line of coast."
+It described chutes from 60 to 600 feet long consisting of wood forming a shallow trough that extended from a headland or high wharf or pier to water deep enough to allow vessels to load goods.

 At first shippers used lighters to ferry cargo out to anchored ships, but this was a slow process.
 By 1860 a gravity chute called an apron or slide chute was developed.
 It consisted of an A-frame on the bluff and an apron that could be adjusted to the height of the ships’ decks.
 Lumbermen sent down cargo from the bluff, which was as high as 150 ft, by the chute powered by gravity.
 A hinged gate covered with iron rode in the chute governed the speed of the wood.
 A primitive brake called a clapper provided additional control over the speed.
 It was a moveable plank tongue positioned on the outer end of the apron.
 It was the responsibility of the clapperman to regulate the speed by a lever.
 It was dangerous work; if the seaman slipped or the brakeman was slow, the lumber could kill or injure the crew member.

 Mill operators generally built their lumber loading facilities on the lee (usually the south) side of a point.
 This allowed the land to break the force of the waves and caused the direction of the swells to roll straight into the cove.
 Schooners moored with their bows pointed directly into the waves so that they pitched (the ship going up and down along its long axis) but did not roll (going up and down along its crosswise axis).
 This made loading easier.